There is so much pressure when you're making new connections.

-Maybe it’s an email to an interior designer, a meeting with an art consultant, or a letter to a gallerist.
+Maybe you're planning to send an email to an interior designer, set up a meeting with an art consultant, or write a letter to a gallerist.

-You want them to show your art, buy your work, or represent you.
+You want the recipient to show your art, buy your work, or represent you.

-If you think about it as your only opportunity, you aren’t leaving open the possibility of developing a relationship.
-And strong professional relationships are what will build and sustain your art career.
+If you think about it as your only opportunity, you aren’t leaving open the possibility of developing a meaningful relationship.
+And strong professional relationships are what will grow and sustain your art career.

-What if, instead of thinking about your first contact as a one-time chance, you considered it an introduction—your first of many contacts?
+Instead of thinking about your first contact as a one-time chance, consider it only an introduction—your first of many contacts.

-I advise my students and members never to ask for anything in the first contact with a new prospect.
-I suggest the following rhythm for introducing yourself.
+You never want to ask for anything in the first contact with a new prospect.